Before you begin:

 Work accepted for publication but not yet published should be referred to as "in press".

-Illustrations: Photographs, charts and diagrams are all to be referred to as 'Fig(s)' and should be numbered consecutively in the order to which they are referred.
-They should accompany the manuscript, but should not be included within the text.
-All illustrations should be clearly marked on the back with the figure number.
-All figures are to have a caption.
-Captions should be supplied on a separate sheet.
-Wherever possible, graphs should be boxed in, and scale divisions should be marked on the inside of the boxes.
-Insofar as possible, explanations should be placed in the legend; the drawing itself should contain a minimum of lettering.
+Illustrations: Photographs, charts, and diagrams are all to be referred to as 'Fig(s)' and should be numbered consecutively in the order to which they are referred.
+They should accompany the manuscript, and should be included within the text.
+All figures are to have a caption (included below the figures).

 Drawings: Good quality printouts on white paper produced in black ink are required.
-All lettering, graph lines and points on graphs should be sufficiently large and bold to permit reproduction when the diagram has been reduced to a size suitable for inclusion in the journal.
-Dye-line prints or photocopies are not suitable for reproduction.
-Do not use any type of shading on computer-generated illustrations.
+All lettering, graph lines, and points on graphs should be sufficiently large and bold to permit reproduction when the diagram has been reduced to a size suitable for inclusion in the journal.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.